birbe/jvm-old/README.md

 #### Control flow

-Java bytecode uses arbitrary gotoun/jump instructions, which does not directly map to WASM.
-WASM uses a static "block" format, where you define sets of instructions, of which you can then run commands to go to.
-Meaning, control flow will take more time to get working in the WASM compiler than in the interpreted mode.
+Java bytecode uses arbitrary goto/jump instructions, which does not directly map to WASM.
+WASM uses a static block format, where you define sets of instructions, of which you can then run commands to go to.

 #### Classloaders

-Due to the (current!) lack of actual support for dynamic linking within WASM, user-defined classloaders will not work.
-It might technically be possible to support dynamic classloading without dynamic linking, but it would have massive overhead as it would hypothetically require generating a new WASM module for every class, and trying to have them all function together dynamically through JavaScript, but this would be a lot of work.
+Due to the (current!) lack of actual support for dynamic linking within WASM, user-defined classloaders will not work (within WASM compilation mode).
+It might technically be possible to support dynamic classloading without dynamic linking, but it would have massive overhead as it would hypothetically require generating a new WASM module for every class, and having them all function together through JavaScript, which would be massively slow.

 #### JIT/Interpreted mode